 All teachers will recognise the importance of making the learning stick, embedding it in their pupils’ memories for effective retrieval and utilisation, as needed.

-One of the approaches I've tried as a result of the programme is using mental models to tackle the recurring challenge of pupils forgetting lesson content, and not being able to make full use of their learning where needed.
+One of the approaches I've tried is using mental models to tackle the recurring challenge of pupils forgetting lesson content, and not being able to make full use of their learning where needed.

 Taking this approach has led to a noticeable difference in pupil development and engagement following changes in practice.
 Students recognise the conceptual links that exist within our English curriculum and we have moved on from ‘we did poetry in year 7, so we know what poetry is in year 10’ to instead considering overarching themes of gender, power, conflict and morality across units of learning.